ronaldpedid/keystone_boiler_plate/README.md

 Find More information at https://keystonejs.com/documentation

+Steps to Run:

+Make sure you have mongodo running on it's default port.
-After you clone just run npm install and then use the command nodemon keystone.js
+Run npm install and then use the command nodemon keystone.js

 To access the dashboard go to 0.0.0.0:3000/keystone